-Except where specifically limited or prohibited, variances under this subsection may be authorized only for minimum setback, maximum building/lot ratio, parking requirements for housing for the elderly, minimum frontage, minimum area, fifteen percent (15%) expansion of non-conforming uses and buildings, and destroyed or demolished non-conforming buildings.
-Only the minimum variance which will alleviate the undue hardship shall be granted.
+Except where specifically limited or prohibited, variances may be authorized only for minimum setback, maximum building/lot ratio, lot coverage, parking requirements for housing for the elderly, minimum frontage, minimum area, 15% expansion of non-conforming uses and buildings, and destroyed or demolished non-conforming buildings.
+Only the minimum variance which will alleviate the hardship shall be granted.